slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'When life gets blurry, just adjust your focus.'*

 <!--
+The perpetual chase for more is not the path that leads to more freedom and happiness.

 Best Effort + Surrender = DESTINY

 The biggest set back I see around me is limiting beliefs.
 I see a lot of people telling themselves old stories that keep them stuck in patterns that aren’t serving them.
 I really enjoy sharing my experiences to show others what is possible.
 I think the biggest compliment I can ever receive is that I inspired someone, if I’ve done that for even one person, my job is complete.
 Nothing I’ve done in my career is out of reach to the average person, you’ve just got to believe.